apache/openwhisk/docs/actions.md

 ## Creating Swift actions

 The process of creating Swift actions is similar to that of JavaScript actions.
-The following sections will guide you through creating and invoking a single swift action, and adding parameters to that action.
+The following sections guide you through creating and invoking a single swift action, and adding parameters to that action.

 You can also use the online [Swift Sandbox](https://swiftlang.ng.bluemix.net) to test your Swift code without having to install Xcode on your machine.